 If you do have a pool out of level, and want to fix it, here is what I would do.
 Drain the pool down to just a few inches.
 Remove about five top rails in the low area and with one person inside the pool, pull the liner back away from the cove area.
 With the liner held in this position, the person on the outside can insert a round point shovel under the rails and foot plates, then slowly raise the pool.
-You can add dirt or a block under the footplate when it looks level.
-With that done reach over to the inside of the pool and make sure your cove is in place and add more if needed.
+They can add dirt or a block under the footplate where it looks level.
+Make sure also that the bottom rail is supported.
+With that done the person on the inside reaches over to the inside of the pool liner and makes sure your cove is in place and add more if needed.
 Then reset the liner and put the rails back on.

 This can also be done to a high spot by removing soil from under the bottom rails and footplates.
 It is easier to raise a pool than it is to lower one, but either way is fine.
 Keep in mind this fix is for pools a little off level, not a lot off level.